 [update: printable “SIP SIP hooray” now linked for free download at the end of the post!]

 I don’t know if you’re like me, but summertime somehow stresses me out.
-In my head it’s full of days lounging on the beach, picnics with the kids and drinks with umbrellas — but reality?
+In my head it’s full of days lounging on the beach, picnics with the kids and drinks with umbrellas–but reality?
 It’s still the daily grind but with the added longing to be outside soaking up the sun.
 In an effort to take a moment to pause and just ENJOY the moment, I invited a few of my closest girls over for a much needed cocktail hour.
-Sangria and chatting were our only two agenda items.
+An easy summer sangria and chatting were our only two agenda items.
 Pure.
 Summer.
 Bliss.

 I didn’t fuss much over setting up an extravagant table since the whole point was to relax and unwind.
 I planned to serve only one cocktail (Yellow Tail Sangria) so I drew from the sangria for color inspiration.
 Peach and plum flowers accompanied by actual fresh peaches and plums added the perfect summer touch to my backyard patio table.